mbensmida/sphinx-poc/docs/PersonalApplications.rst

 -  **Notify me on mobile**: If you choose No option, the functions concerning mobile notifications will be hidden.

-	-  Send me an email right away: Indicates whether you want to receive email notifications instantly or not.
+-  |2|: **Send me an email right away**: Indicates whether you want to receive email notifications instantly or not.

-	-  Send me a digest email: Specifies whether notifications of selected types are included in the digest emails or not.
+-  |3|: **Send me a digest email**: Specifies whether notifications of selected types are included in the digest emails or not.
+Three frequencies exist:

-		-  Never: Not include notifications of the selected types in any digest email.
+		-  *Never*: Not include notifications of the selected types in any digest email.

-		-  Daily: Includes notifications of the selected types in the daily digest email.
+		-  *Daily*: Includes notifications of the selected types in the daily digest email.

-		-  Weekly: Includes notifications of the selected types in the weekly digest email.
+		-  *Weekly*: Includes notifications of the selected types in the weekly digest email.

-	-  See on site: Indicates whether you want to receive notifications on-site or not.
+-  |4|: **See on mobile**: Indicates whether you want to receive push notifications on your mobile or not.

-	- See on mobile: Indicates whether you want to receive push notifications on your mobile or not.
+-  |5|: **See on site**: Indicates whether you want to receive notifications on-site or not.

 3. Click Save button to save your new notification settings.